oren/oren.github.io/workshops/ethical-products/README.md

 # Ethical products and how to build them

 Building products that makes you and others feel good about themselves is complex.
-It requires understanding of ethical frameworks, behavioural economics, game theory, comlpexity science, and other deep topics.
+It requires understanding of ethical frameworks, behavioural economics, game theory, system thinking, comlpexity science, and other deep topics.
 At the end of the workshop you will have a few documents that describes an experiment, a product that you can build with others.

 ## Learning Outcomes:
 After completing the workshop you will be able to: